come-raczy/astrocad/FreeCAD/end_caps/README.md

 it is useful to know if there is a tilt in the axis of the focuser, as this is an important factor to decide to purchase a tilting adapter.
 A few millimeters in the focus plane is not very significant.
 More than 15% of the sensor diagonal might cause vignetting and distortion in a corner.

+## Collimation caps with lens ports

+Same as above, but with a port to hold a lens with a diameter of 36.5 mm.